SAP-samples/teched2024-AD181/exercises/hana-install/README.md

 <img src="images/image13.jpg" />

+> [!IMPORTANT]
-10. Note that if you the database is idle for some time, it will be stopped automatically.
+> If the trial database is idle for some time, it may be stopped automatically.
 You can always return to this screen to check the database status and restart it if necessary.
+>

 ## [Return to Exercise ⎘](../ex2/)